dojoteef/glas/README.md

 The Gaussian filter used in DRAW is a 2D filter over the image, which extracts patches of varying size and sharpness.
-The Cauchy filter is similarly a 2D filter; however, instead of being applied over the image, the Cauchy filter is applied over the latent space.
-The filter is based upon the Cauchy distribution, which is defined as:
+The Cauchy filter is similarly a 2D filter; however, instead of being applied over the image, the Cauchy filter is applied over the latent space 𝕃. The filter is based upon the Cauchy distribution, which is defined as:

 ```